-When setting leg holds for beaver, try to place them in the water, usually where the beaver exits and set the trap about six inches or so deep under the water.
+When setting leg holds for beaver, try to place them in the water.
+Look for a spot where the beaver enters or exits, and set the trap about six inches or so deep under the water.

 You may miss a few beavers setting this deep, but you will have fewer sprung traps and fewer front leg pull-outs or twist-off's than setting just below the surface.